-Boiler Awakening is a retreat experience like none other, bringing you closer to Christ, your faith goals and the St. Thomas Aquinas community.
-Boiler Awakening is a 3 day event starting on Friday evening and continuing until Sunday morning.
-Boiler Awakening 17 will take place November 2-4, 2018.
-The retreat is hosted at Lafayette Central Catholic, just across the river from Purdue, and is an overnight prayerful and peace filled retreat experience (over Friday and Saturday night).
-Boiler Awakening is a great opportunity for new students to grad students alike and is truly a heart warming weekend that brings such a strong but loving reminder of God’s presence in our life.
-Please reach out to firstname.lastname@example.org if you have any questions, retreat applications will open on October 1st at 12 am.
+Boiler Awakening is a prayerful and peaceful retreat experience like none other, bringing you closer to Christ, your faith goals and the Purdue Catholic Students community.
+BA is a 3-day, 2-night event starting on Friday evening and continuing through 7pm Sunday Mass.
+Boiler Awakening 20 will take place March 27-29, 2020.
+The retreat is hosted at Lafayette Central Catholic, just across the river from Purdue.
+Please reach out to firstname.lastname@example.org if you have any questions.

 This retreat is held twice a year – once each in the Fall and Spring.
-There will be an “Application” week each semester.
-A link for online applications will be made available on this page.
+A link for online registration for the Fall 2019 retreat will be made available on this page on Monday, September 9th at 9pm.
+Register early as registration fills up quickly and there will not be space for everyone who completes this first step of registration to go on the retreat.
 There is a small cost of $45 to participate in Boiler Awakening.
-This fee covers lodging, great meals, and an entire weekend of fun.
+This fee covers lodging, 7 great meals, and an entire weekend of fun and reflection.
 If you need financial assistance, don’t hesitate to e-mail email@example.com.
 No student should miss out on Awakening due to financial strain.

 For More Information

 Favorite Bible Verse: Psalm 37:4 “Find your delight in the Lord, and he will give you your heart’s desire.”